kadamwhite/talks/2017/democratizing-software-wcbos/democratizing-software.md

 And just as we recently added the CSS editor, can take inspiration from kindred spirits in the web community about how we can build tools to inspire and reward curiosity.

-This is Glitch, the product my friend Jenn Schiffer works on with Anil Dash.
+This is Glitch, the product my friend Jenn Schiffer works on with Anil Dash at Fog Creek.
 Glitch is a remixing platform for web programs, designed for learners.

 If you see something you like, you can remix it and adjust it.
-No "forking," which is an awful choice of word; no command line, no editors to install.
+No "forking," which is a horrible choice of word; no command line, no editors to install.
 Just code, without the magic.

 You can use it to make a blog, or a game, or a chat bot.

 And I think we should be learning from this.
 Our plugins should make it easier to adjust their settings; our themes should be more open to modular remixing.
 We cannot restrict exploration, or WordPress loses its main advantage over Squarespace, Wix and the like.

+---

+# Gutenberg?

+???

+This is all extra important given the changes that are coming to WP

+(wing this bit!)

+- To build new features, need modern code
+- Modern code is, as was established, complex
+- John Maeda called this a "step function", abruptly increasing complexity
+- How do we keep WP approachable, and let people get exposure to the new at a pace which works for them?

 ---
 <!-- .slide: class="notcenter" -->